Clean Water for a Child

 Tools and Construction Materials

-A practical present that gets the work done
+A gift that gets the work done

 One Ventilated Improved Pit (VIP) Latrine Stall